HarrisonStokes/21-Bit-Microprocessor/README.md

 * Must be a custom ISA.

 ## Architecture
 The architecture of the microprocessor is fairly straightforward and consists of 8 instructions.
-The figure below is contains a overview of the processor connections and module hierarchy:
+The figures below is contains a overview of the processor connections and module hierarchy:

 ![Microprocessor connection](https://github.com/HarrisonStokes/21-Bit-Microprocessor/blob/main/Pictures/Block_Diagram.png)

 ![Module hierarchy](https://github.com/HarrisonStokes/21-Bit-Microprocessor/blob/main/Pictures/Module_Hierarchy.png)

 The microprocessor contains five states: Reset, Fetch, Decode, Execution, and Wait.
 The figure below illustrates how the state machine transitions: